pawel-gawel/js-test-utils/README.md

 ## Terminal commands

-When installed globally, program `test-utils` is available in the terminal.
+When installed globally, command `test-utils` is available in the terminal.

 One can find current usage by typing